Philip Hammond, the Chancellor, claimed on the Andrew Marr Show on 18 June 2017 that the cladding that was used on Grenfell tower is banned in the UK:

 And here is a helpful summary and simplified diagram from Bayer:

-The take home point is that the material is assaulted on its surface.
-If the material’s surface is aluminium but the core is polyethylene then the latter may potentially be defended by the former against such a frontal assault.
+Again, the material is assaulted on its surface, and the facing of a composite material may serve to protect the core.
 According to BSI’s ‘Guide to Fire test methods for building materials and elements of construction’, BS 476-6 is ‘primarily intended for the assessment of the performance of internal wall and ceiling linings’:

 european class b